Knowledge Base

 Organic fertilizer

-Organic fertilizers from locally available biowastes contain plant or animal-based materials that are either a byproduct or end product of naturally occurring processes, such as animal manure and composted organic materials and are distributed based on proximity criteria.
-The production of organic fertiliser within the NBSOIL Project will prevent the emission of CO2 from fossil fuel-derived fertilisers and other emissions due to incineration and landfilling.
+Organic fertilizers consist of plant or animal-based materials that result from byproducts or end products of naturally occurring processes, such as animal manure and composted organic matter.
+In the NBSOIL Project we consider organic fertilisers that produced from locally available biowastes and distributed based on proximity criteria.
+Organic fertilising comes with several benefits in soil health, plant growth and productivity and prevent the emission of CO2 from fossil fuel-derived fertilisers.

 Cover crops